+Access to resources and opportunities can be especially difficult for an individual who belongs to multiple groups that experience inequality.
+For example:

-When people belong to multiple groups that experience inequality, their experiences of discrimination can multiply.
-For example, a woman with a disability has less access to resources and opportunities than a woman without a disability.
+- A woman with a disability has less access to resources and opportunities than a woman without a disability.
 She may experience discrimination as a woman and as a person with a disability.
-She may also experience additional discrimination unique to being a woman with a disability.
+She may also experience additional discrimination unique to being a woman with a disability. - An immigrant sex worker who does not speak the local language, has limited financial resources, and is afraid of deportation will be more vulnerable to discrimination by law enforcement than a sex worker who is a citizen and has the connections and financial resources to find and hire a lawyer if discrimination should occur.